Valuative invariants for large classes of matroids: Applications to basic valuative invariants

 \begin{defi} The map $\vol : \mfrak{M}_E \to \mathbb{R}$ is defined by

 where the right-hand-side is the volume of $\mathscr{P}(\M)$ with respect to the restriction of the ambient lattice to the hyperplane $\sum_{i\in E} x_i = \rk(\M)$. \end{defi}

-We make the explicit remark that if instead of restricting the lattice $\mathbb{Z}^E$ to the hyperplane $\sum_{i\in E} x_i = \rk(\M)$, we further restrict it to the affine span of $\mathscr{P}(\M)$ we have the notion of relative volume that we presented in Example \ref{example-rvol-not-valuation}.
+We make the explicit remark that if instead of restricting the lattice $\mathbb{Z}^E$ to the hyperplane $\sum_{i\in E} x_i = \rk(\M)$, we further restrict it to the affine span of $\mathscr{P}(\M)$ we have the notion of ``relative volume'' --- using that notion, volumes of disconnected matroids no longer vanish.